DunedinJS/dunedin-modern-javascript/workshops/1/template-literals.md

 line two`
 ```

-The following are also equal but not the treatment of leading whitespace and line breaks.
+The following are also equal.
+Note the treatment of leading whitespace and line breaks.
 ```javascript
 '<div>\n' +
 '  <p>Hello</p>\n' +